mverboom/cdist-utils/RUNCDIST.md

 `-P`
 Timestamp log messages with the current local date and time in the format: YYYYMMDDHHMMSS.us.

+`-m`
+Mail the result of the command to the email address specified in the configuration file.

 `-o <manifest>`
 Overrule running any generic manifest and only run the specified manifest.